-The track network will be subject to numerous heavy plant movements and consequently may deteriorate, develop potholes or ruts.
+2.17.1 The track network will be subject to numerous heavy plant movements and consequently may deteriorate, develop potholes or ruts.
 Any areas which fail, suffer deterioration or rutting during construction will be restored as part of the ongoing maintenance obligation of the Principal Contractor.

-Noise Management
+2.18 Noise Management

-The construction works will generate noise for a temporary period.
+- 2.18.1 The construction works will generate noise for a temporary period.
 The noise levels and duration will vary dependant on the activities being undertaken.
-The main sources of construction noise are the operation of large items of plant and equipment such as excavators, diesel generators, dumper trucks etc.

-BS 5228-1:2009 Noise control on construction and open sites provides guidance on appropriate methods for minimising noise from construction activities.
-The aim of this OCEMP is to ensure compliance with the "best practicable means", as defined in the Control of Pollution Act 1974.

-The following measures will be put in place to minimise noise:

-- site staff will receive appropriate environmental training at the beginning of the contract and throughout the construction: - silencers or mufflers would be fitted to plant, tools and generators where practical; - plant items will be properly maintained; - · when not in use, staff will be required to turn off vehicle engines and not leave them idling; and - deliveries and construction activity will not be done outwith the site working hours specified in the planning conditions and this OCEMP.

-The Applicant will maintain contact with the local community council and respond to any concerns relating to noise.
-A log of complaints and actions taken to remedy these would be in place.

-No formal noise monitoring is proposed but any excessive noise levels will be noted by the Applicant's site agent as part of their general site observations.
+The main sources of construction noise are the operation of large items of plant and equipment such as excavators, diesel generators, dumper trucks etc. - 2.18.2 BS 5228-1:2009 Code of practice for noise and vibration control on construction and open sites Part 1: Noise, provides guidance on appropriate methods for minimising noise from construction activities.
+The aim of this OCEMP is to ensure compliance with the "best practicable means", as defined in the Control of Pollution Act 1974. - 2.18.3 The following measures will be put in place to minimise noise: - site staff will receive appropriate environmental training at the beginning of the contract and throughout the construction; - silencers or mufflers would be fitted to plant, tools and generators where practical; - broadband reversing alarms will be adopted in favour of tonal reversing alarms; - impact noise will be minimised through avoiding dropping items and materials; - plant items will be properly maintained; - when not in use, staff will be required to turn off vehicle engines and not leave them idling; and - deliveries and construction activity will not be done outwith the site working hours specified in the planning conditions and this OCEMP. - 2.18.4 The Applicant will maintain contact with the local community council and respond to any concerns relating to noise.
+A log of complaints and actions taken to remedy these would be in place. - 2.18.5 No formal noise monitoring is proposed but any excessive noise levels will be noted by the Applicant's site agent as part of their general site observations.
 This will be discussed with the Principal Contractor to ensure appropriate noise reduction measures are in place.

-Change Management
+2.19 Change Management

-The Principal Contractor will maintain a Change Register that details where there has been a departure from the planning permission, the reasons for the change, details of the alternative approach and to keep a record of reviews and approvals.
+- 2.19.1 The Principal Contractor will maintain a Change Register that details where there has been a departure from the planning permission, the reasons for the change, details of the alternative approach and to keep a record of reviews and approvals.
 This shall include the Applicant and the ECoW/EnvCow, together with the Planning Authority where required.
-The alternative proposals shall only be adopted following consideration and acceptance of the Applicant, the ECoW and EnvCow

-It is noted that material changes will require consultation with the Planning Authority and other consultees.
+The alternative proposals shall only be adopted following consideration and acceptance of the Applicant, the ECoW and EnvCow - 2.19.2 It is noted that material changes will require consultation with the Planning Authority and other consultees.
 Following any agreed changes, the Principal Contractor shall update method statements appropriately, to ensure compliance with the planning permission.

-Site Waste Management Plan
+3 Site Waste Management Plan

-The Site Waste Management Plan (SWMP) for the Proposed Development shall outline the processes to be put in place to ensure the control of waste on-site to minimise impact to the environment.
+- 3.1.1 The Site Waste Management Plan (SWMP) for the Proposed Development shall outline the processes to be put in place to ensure the control of waste on-site to minimise impact to the environment.
 The SWMP details waste reduction strategies and how waste shall be removed from site where necessary.
-Note that the SWMP does not cover peat as a waste material, or forestry waste, as these are dealt with by the PMP and Forestry Waste Management Plan (FWMP), respectively.

-The SWMP shall outline the responsibilities of the Principal Contractor and shall identify strategies to reduce, reuse and recycle.

-The SWMP aims to realise the following benefits:
+Note that the SWMP does not cover peat as a waste material, or forestry waste, as these are dealt with by the PMP and Forestry Waste Management Plan (FWMP), respectively. - 3.1.2 The SWMP shall outline the responsibilities of the Principal Contractor and shall identify strategies to reduce, re-use and recycle. - 3.1.3 The SWMP aims to realise the following benefits:

-Waste Reduction Strategies
+3.2 Waste Reduction Strategies